 Brown Professor and Assistant Dean for Educational Policy - Political Science Department, Davidson College

-PhD Candidate in Political Science - UC Irvine
+Ph.D.
+Candidate in Political Science - University of California Irvine

 The idea that Taiwan is on the verge of a military conflict with the People’s Republic of China (PRC) is widespread.
 In March, Admiral Phil Davidson, the outgoing commander of the U.S. Indo-Pacific Command (INDOPACOM) forces, told the Senate Foreign Relations Committee that the PRC was likely to attack Taiwan within six years.
 The reason for Taiwan’s perilous condition is typically put down to two factors.
 First, the PRC government’s determination to unify — or annex, if you prefer — Taiwan and merge it into the PRC, and second, the Taiwanese people’s unwillingness to be unified — or annexed.